-“Sex and the City” is a series that transformed the perception of television, along with society's views on the lives of single successful women conquering the metropolis.
-Each episode sparked a flurry of discussions and criticisms, and the debate over... how the series should have ended continues to this day.
-Jennifer Keishin Armstrong – a columnist for The New York Times and a renowned pop culture researcher – delved into the history of the series, analyzed key episodes, interviewed the director, screenwriters, crew members, and of course, viewers whose lives were changed by “Sex and the City.”
+“Sex and the City” is a series that transformed the perception of television and, along with it, society's views on the lives of single successful women conquering the metropolis.
+Each episode sparked a flurry of discussions and criticism, and the... debate on how the series should have ended continues to this day.
+Jennifer Keishin Armstrong – a columnist for The New York Times and a renowned pop culture researcher – delved into the history of the series' creation, analyzed key episodes, interviewed the director, writers, crew members, and, of course, viewers whose lives were changed by “Sex and the City.”
 The result of her research is this book.
-On one hand, you have the story of the cult series, from Candace Bushnell's column in the New York Observer to the feature film of 2010.
-On the other hand, it is a genuine study of the series as a cultural phenomenon that changed television, fashion, dating traditions, views on feminism, and attitudes towards female friendship.
+On one hand, it is the story of a cult series, from Candace Bushnell's column in the New York Observer to the feature film of 2010.
+On the other hand, it is a genuine examination of the series as a cultural phenomenon that changed television, fashion, dating traditions, views on feminism, and attitudes toward female friendship.

 Author: Дженнифер Кейшин Армстронг